Development-Related Postgraduate Courses 2015/2016

 Dates and Deadlines

-Scholarship applicants from developing countries (on the DAC List of the OECD) can apply at the DAAD regional office, directly at the DAAD in Bonn or directly to the university.
+Scholarship applicants from developing countries (on the DAC List of the OECD) must apply directly to the university.

 Application deadlines for DAAD-scholarships:

 15 October: At the respective universities in Germany: (normally; please check description for exact date) Applicants should be sure to check information regarding application closing dates directly with the individual universities because they may vary from the general deadlines listed above.